zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 class ThingPaperRectangle extends Thing with Paper with Rectangle
 ```

-or an anonymous one, which is a part of the initialization statement:
+or an anonymous one, which is part of the initialization statement:

 ```scala
 new Thing with Paper with Rectangle